PRGMisMath/AIthello/README.md

 To build the project, I recommand downloading the all project (keeping the structure) and using the CMakeLists.txt file to compile it.

-If you want, you can change the variable `IS_GRAPH` to get a graphical interface and `IS_GEN` to generate train data.
+If you want, you can unset the variable `IS_GRAPH` to disable the graphical interface for easier compilation.

-However, I would recommand using the non graphical interface as it is the most polished.
+The variable `IS_GEN` allows for data generation.

 When launching the project, you will be faced with a terminal like interface.